Brent-W-Anderson/ESSENCE/README.md

 ### TODO:

-#### - fix bug - where floating the camera angles doesn't let the camera follow the player.
+#### - fix bug - where floating the camera angles doesn't adjust with cameraFloatEasing (the little bit the camera eases with the player movement causes that small little snap when starting an initial rotation).

+#### - fix bug - where at max zoom-out of camera, then the camera shouldn't attempt to go further.

 #### - fix bug - where player can't move around and continuously jump while holding the space-bar.